Unfair Competition: The Violation of Trade Secrets in Spain

 The violation of trade secrets is regulated in Spain under Article 13 of the Law of Unfair Competition.
-Acts of exploitation for personal benefit of valuable and confidential information that has been accessed (for example, while working in a company or as a result of commercial relations between entities that participate in the market) can qualify within the category of violation of business rights and under specific circumstances.
+Acts of exploitation for personal benefit of valuable and confidential information that has been accessed (for example, while working in a company or as a result of commercial relations between entities that participate in the market) can, under specific circumstances, qualify as violation of business rights.

 The violation of secrets